 A term insurance packs in lots of goodies into a compact package.
 It is one of the cheapest life insurance policies that your money can buy.
-It provides you with a life cover that is impressive, to say the least for the premiums that you pay.
+It provides you with a life insurance cover that is impressive, to say the least for the premiums that you pay.

 There are various types of term insurance that you can opt for depending on your needs such as Normal term insurance, Increasing Term insurance or Decreasing Term insurance.
 And you can choose to buy a term plan online, making it even more convenient.